the fresh films actors

 BIO

-Rob Lowe grew up in Dayton, Ohio as the oldest son of a teacher/homemaker mother and a lawyer father.
-He was a rather introverted child, but ever since meeting Telly Savalas at a local event, he decided he wanted to become an actor.
-His first acting experience was doing summer stock in Dayton.
-His parents divorced when Lowe was young, and after a while his mother remarried and relocated Rob and his younger brother, Chad, to Malibu in California.
-It was here the young Lowe befriended the Penn and Sheen families, and became particularly close with Emilie Estevez.
+Rob Lowe grew up in Dayton, Ohio, as the eldest son of a teacher/homemaker mother and a lawyer father.
+He was a rather introverted child, but after meeting Telly Savalas at a local event, he decided he wanted to become an actor.
+His first acting experience was doing summer stock theatre in Dayton.
+His parents divorced when he was young, and after a while his mother remarried and relocated Rob and his younger brother, Chad, to Malibu, California.
+It was here that the young Lowe befriended the Penn and Sheen families, becoming particularly close with Emilio Estevez.

-Over the next few years, Lowe went from aspiring young actor to one of Hollywood's top heartthrobs, starring in romantic comedies such as Class, The Hotel New Hampshire, St. Elmo's Fire and About Last Night....
-Although he displayed enough talent to have been able to transform his sex symbol status into a more lasting one as a serious actor, bad role choices (including a couple of commercial disasters) and a debauched personal life - which included an addiction to alcohol and sex, materializing in a series of brief and quite public relationships with - among others - Melissa Gilbert, Jennifer Grant, Nastassja Kinski and Princess Stephanie of Monaco, plus a highly publicized sex-tape scandal of Lowe and a 15-year-old girl made sure that he was basically out of demand by the early 1990s.
-It was at this time that Lowe changed his habits, sobered up and got married with Sheryl Berkoff, now his wife of over 20 years.
+Over the next few years, Lowe went from aspiring young actor to one of Hollywood's top heartthrobs, starring in romantic comedies such as Class, The Hotel New Hampshire, St. Elmo's Fire, and About Last Night....
+Although he displayed enough talent to have been able to transform his sex-symbol status into a more lasting one as a serious actor, poor role choices (including a couple of commercial disasters) and a debauched personal life – which included an addiction to alcohol and sex – as well as a series of brief and highly public relationships with, among others, Melissa Gilbert, Jennifer Grant, Nastassja Kinski and Princess Stéphanie of Monaco, plus a highly publicized sex-tape scandal involving Lowe and a 15-year-old girl, ensured that he was largely out of demand by the early 1990s.
+It was around this time that Lowe changed his habits, sobered up, and married Sheryl Berkoff, now his wife of over 30 years.

-Having resurrected his career towards the end of the 1990s, notably through the successful TV-series The West Wing, Lowe now continues to work regularly in television and film - often in supporting roles.
-His impeccable looks still serves him well, and he has also demonstrated a fairly good knack for comedy, giving fine performances in such films as Wayne's World, Thank You For Smoking and The Invention of Lying.
+Having resurrected his career towards the end of the 1990s – most notably through the successful TV series The West Wing – Lowe now continues to work regularly in television and film, often in supporting roles.
+His impeccable looks still serve him well, and he has also demonstrated a solid knack for comedy, giving fine performances in such films as Wayne's World, Thank You For Smoking, The Invention of Lying, and Behind the Candelabra.

 AWARDS